shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step1.md

 5. Click **Save**.
 A new `nginx - custom` pipeline will appear in the pipelines list.

 6. Expand the new pipeline and click **Add Processor**.
+A pop-up window to create a **New Processor** will open.

 7. Under **Select the processor type**, select `Grok Parser`.

+8. Leave the **New Processor** window open.

-In the following examples, you're going to copy-paste the given log example in the **Log samples** field and the parsing rule into the **Define parsing rules** field.
+In the following examples, you're going to copy-paste the given log example into the **Log samples** field and the matching parsing rule into the **Define parsing rules** field.
 Once you enter a log sample and a parsing rule, you'll see that the parser checks if the rule matches the sample.